 Board games like Battleship are hugely popular with kids and families.
 And many board-game-lovers have fond memories of this strategic classic.
-Whether it is hunting down your opponent, uncovering secret locations, or deciphering clues, our list of ten games like Battleship offers exciting board games for all ages and experience levels.
+Whether it is hunting down your opponent, uncovering secret locations, or deciphering clues, our list offers exciting board games for all ages and experience levels.

 If you are looking for an alternative on family game nights or after a new, strategy-based game for your collection, there is plenty of tactics, secrecy, and strategy on offer in each of these board games.

-Are you searching for more games like Battleship?
+Are you searching for more games similiar to Battleship?
 Have any recommendations that didn’t make the list?
 Let us know in the comments!